not-forest/not-forest.github.io/_posts/2024-06-17-rpifan_part1.md

 ```bash
 make menuconfig
 ```
+{: .nolineno }

 Navigate to `Target packages > Networking applications`, find and select `dropbear` package.

 ![An image, on which a dropbear package can be seen within buildroot's GUI](/assets/rpifan_img2.png)

-{: .prompt-warning }
-This won't be enough.
+> This won't be enough.
 The root user must have a password in order for ssh to work.
-It can be set in `System configuration > Root password`.
+It can be set in `System configuration > Root password`. {: .prompt-warning }

 However that won't be a plug-and-play solution.
 Even after compilation the board would not obtain any IP address on which we can connect via `ssh root@AA.BB.CC.DD`.
 After the Ethernet line will be up, RPi would send DHCP requests to our computer and would not obtain any proper response, if you are not running a DHCP server on it of course.